Acular

 Renally Impaired Patients : Based on single-dose data only, the mean half-life of ketorolac tromethamine in renally impaired patients in between 6 and 19 hours, and is dependent on the extent of the impairment.
 There is poor correlation between creatine clearance and total ketorolac tromethamine clearance in the elderly and populations with renal impairment (r=0.5).

-In patients with renal disease, the AUC of each enantiomer increased by approximately 100% compared with healthy volunteers.
+In patients with renal disease, the AUCinfinity of each enantiomer increased by approximately 100% compared with healthy volunteers.
 The volume of distribution doubles for the S-enantiomer and increases by 1/5th for the R-enantiomer.
 The increase in volume of distribution of ketorolac tromethamine implies an increase in unbound fraction.

-The AUC-ratio of the ketorolac tromethamine enantiomers in healthy subjects and patients remained similar, indicating there was no selective excretion of either enantiomer in patients compared to healthy subjects (see PRECAUTIONS, Hepatic Effects ).
+The AUCinfinity-ratio of the ketorolac tromethamine enantiomers in healthy subjects and patients remained similar, indicating there was no selective excretion of either enantiomer in patients compared to healthy subjects (see PRECAUTIONS, Hepatic Effects ).

 TABLE 1A Table of Approximate Average Pharmacokinetic Parameters (Mean ± SD) Oral, Intramuscular and Intravenous Doses of ketorolac tromethamine